NBA: Draymond Green Expects Warriors’ Departure If LeBron James Heads To Golden State In Free Agency

 After failing to dethrone the Golden State Warriors, Cleveland Cavaliers superstar LeBron James is expected to make another controversial decision in the upcoming offseason.
-In the past months, multiple signs are pointing out that James will leave his hometown team and chase for another championship title somewhere else.
+In the past months, multiple signs have pointed out that James will leave his hometown team and chase for another championship somewhere else.
 Stephen A. Smith of ESPN recently named seven NBA teams where James could potentially sign in free agency.

 These include the Cavaliers, Philadelphia 76ers, Boston Celtics, Los Angeles Lakers, Houston Rockets, Golden State Warriors, and the Miami Heat.
 Of all the teams Smith mentioned, the Warriors prove to be the most intriguing free agency destination for LeBron James.

-“LeBron James will have a conversation with the Golden State Warriors this summer,” Smith said (h/t Yahoo Sports).
+“LeBron James will have a conversation with the Golden State Warriors this summer,” Smith said, as reported by Yahoo Sports.
 “That is one of the teams that he will have a conversation with.
 That’s right.
 I said it.
 I’m telling you what I know.”

 Seeing James in a Golden State jersey will undeniably make the 2018-19 NBA season more predictable than the previous seasons.
 The combination of James, Kevin Durant, Stephen Curry, Klay Thompson, and Draymond Green will make the Warriors an unbeatable team.
-However, bringing “King James” to Bay Area won’t be as simple as anyone thinks, especially since the Warriors are already buried deep in the luxury tax hell.
+However, bringing “King James” to the Bay Area won’t be as simple as anyone thinks, especially since the Warriors are already buried deep in luxury tax hell.

 All the tales — legacy, free agency, injury — from what might (or might not) have been LeBron James’ last night as a Cleveland Cavalier —> https://t.co/EjyTc0URWa